awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 + \(Optional\) Creating a CloudWatch dashboard for the Kubernetes API Server metrics\.

 **Note**
 The Kubernetes API Server exposes gauge, counter, histogram, and summary metrics\.
-In this release of Prometheus metrics support, CloudWatch imports only the metrics with gauge and counter types\.
+In this release of Prometheus metrics support, CloudWatch imports only the metrics with gauge, counter and summary types\.

-**To start collecting Prometheus Kubernetes API Server metrics in CloudWatch**
+**To start collecting Kubernetes API Server Prometheus metrics in CloudWatch**

 1. Download the latest version of the `prometheus-eks.yaml` or `prometheus-k8s.yaml` file by entering one of the following commands\.
 For an Amazon EKS cluster, enter the following command: